 Rukkus launched in private beta three months ago and has accumulated 5000 subscribers, a number that grows by 50 percent every month.
 Rukkus has 10 employees and has raised seed capital from friends and family.

-A venture-backed startup, based in NYC, we are a team of talented individuals who come from companies like Facebook, Google, and Goldman Sachs.
+A NYC based venture-backed startup, we are a team of driven technologists and growth hackers who come from companies like Facebook, Google, and Goldman Sachs.
 Our team unites a broad set of disciplines and backgrounds: tech, finance, architecture, and entrepreneurship.
 We're creators and builders with a “do whatever it takes” mentality, and we’re recruiting the best talent to join our team.